tritemio/jupyter_notebook_beginner_guide/docs/execute.rst

   the full path of the folder which will contain all the notebooks.

-- Double-click on the *Jupyter Notebook* desktop launcher (icon shows [IPy]) to start the :ref:`notebook_app`, which will open in a new browser window (or tab).
+- Double-click on the *Jupyter Notebook* desktop launcher (icon shows [IPy]) to start the :ref:`notebook_app`.
+The notebook interface will appear in a new browser window or tab.
-  Note also that a secondary terminal window (used only for error logging and
+  A secondary terminal window (used only for error logging and
   for shut down) will be also opened.
-  If only the terminal starts, try opening this address with your browser:
-  |localhost|.

 .. |localhost| raw:: html

    <a href="http://localhost:8888/" target="_blank">http://localhost:8888/</a>

-Change Jupyter Notebook startup folder (OS X)
+Change Jupyter Notebook startup folder (Mac OS)
 ''''''''''''''''''''''''''''''''''''''''''''''''

 To launch :ref:`notebook_app`: